 The National Institute for Health (NIHR) funds a range of research programmes to produce evidence that enables professionals, policy makers and patients to make informed decisions about healthcare.

 They advertise a variety of different types of calls for research through their nine funding programmes:

 - commissioned calls that addresses specific topic areas

 - researcher-led calls allow researchers to directly propose questions

 - themed calls to meet an identified health challenge or government priority.

 Below is a brief overview of each programme.
-Click on the programme link to access the NIHR website with detailed information on eligibility, scope and criteria.
+The NIHR Website hosts all the funding opportunities currently available and detailed information on eligibility, scope and criteria.

 NIHR’s research funding opportunities and career development opportunities for health and social care researchers information booklet is available here.